-Other Income (Losses)-Net
+Other (Losses)/Gains-Net

-Other gains or losses consist of the foreign exchange gains and losses resulting from the settlement of foreign exchange transactions, most of which were denominated in U.S. dollars for the subsidiaries that have functional currency in RMB, and the short-term investments in wealth management products with various maturities which bear floating interest rates.
+Other gains or losses consist of the foreign exchange gains and losses resulting from the settlement of foreign exchange transactions, most of which were denominated in U.S. dollars for the subsidiaries that have functional currency in RMB, investment income from investments recorded at fair value through profit and loss, interest income from cash equivalents, and investment income from short-term investments in wealth management products with various maturities which bear floating interest rates.
 The fair value of short-term investments in wealth management products is based on discounted cash flows using their expected returns.
-Changes in fair value of these financial assets are recorded in other income (losses)-net.
+Changes in fair value of these financial assets are recorded in other income (losses)/gains-net.